alexdelorenzo/cast_convert/README.md

-# 📽️ Cast Convert
+# 📽️ Convert videos for Chromecasts
-Identify and convert videos to formats that are supported by Chromecast devices.
+Identify and convert videos to formats that are Chromecast supported with `cast_convert`.

 `cast_convert` can tell you whether or not a video will play correctly on your casting device.
 If it won't, `cast_convert` can convert videos into formats that the device supports.